 Cyrill Lachauer (born 1979 in Rosenheim, Germany) is the co-founder of Flipping the Coin Records, Films and Books in Berlin and has conducted several research projects in, for example, Ladakh and Columbia, and lived in Los Angeles from 2012 to 2015.
 Lachauer is the recipient of numerous awards and scholarships, including a scholarship of the Pollock-Krasner Foundation, New York, USA (2021) and a fellowship at Villa Aurora Los Angeles (2015).
 He received the EHF 2010 grant by the Konrad Adenauer Foundation (2014), a fellowship from Stiftung Kunstfonds (2012), as well as the 4th IBB prize for photography (2010) and the 3sat Short Film Prize Oberhausen (2008).
 His works have been presented at Sammlung Goetz, Haus der Kunst in Munich (2020), the Berlinische Galerie – Landesmuseum für Moderne Kunst in Berlin (2017) and Museum Villa Stuck in Munich (2015).

-The Perfect Square examines an experimental survey Wassily Kandinsky conducted with his students at the Bauhaus Weimar in 1923.
-In his art theoretical writings, Kandinsky had assumed that there were direct correspondences between primary colors (yellow, red, blue) and shapes (triangle, square, circle), and he operationalized this assumption in the survey.
-The film then goes on to explore how aesthetic and social norms influence and control our society and artistic creation and our (Western) view of the world.
+The film also refers to an experimental investigation conducted by Kandinsky in 1923.
+He had assumed that there are direct correspondences between primary colors (yellow, red, blue) and forms (triangle, square, circle).
+It is by these means that The Perfect Square explores the question of how aesthetic and social norms influence and control our society and our artistic creation, and our (Western) view of the world.

 The film consists of filmed drawings, photographs, plasticine figures and animations with a voice over and music/sound. – Niels van Tomme, argos – centre for audiovisual arts, Brussels